gustavotorres44/3133/section1_linear_program.md

 - $w_9 = F_2 + F_3 + P_1 + P_2$ (6pm-7pm)
 - $w_{10} = F_3 + P_2$ (7pm-8pm)

 ### 2. Machine Capacity Constraints
+The number of checks we process each hour ($Z_t$) are also limited by the 11 processing machines the bank has and the amount of checks that each machine can process.
-The bank has 11 check-processing machines, limiting total hourly processing:
+The bank has 11 check-processing machines, where each machine processes up to 500 checks.
+Therefore ($Z_t$) cannot exceed 11 x 500.

 $$Z_t \leq 500 \times 11 \quad \text{, ∀ } t = 1, 2, \ldots, 10$$

 ### 3. Check Flow Balance Constraints
+In order to calculate the number of checks we have remaining at the end of each hour $C_t$, we must use the equation below.

+$$
+C_1 = \text{checks\_arrivals}[0] - Z_1
+$$

-The number of remaining checks follows the flow balance equation:
+where $C_1$ is the number of checks remaining at the end of hour 1,

-$$C_1 = \text{checks\_arrivals}[0] - Z_1$$
+$\text{checks\_arrivals}[0]$ is the number of checks arriving at the start of hour 1, and $Z_1$ is the number of checks processed in hour 1.

 $$C_t = \text{checks\_arrivals}[t-1] + C_{t-1} - Z_t \quad \text{, ∀ } t = 2, 3, \ldots, 10$$

 Where $\text{checks\_arrivals}[t-1]$ represents the number of new checks arriving at the start of hour $t$.

 ### 4. End-of-Day Processing Constraint
-All checks must be processed by the end of the business day:
+All checks must be processed by the end of the business day (hour 10):

 $$C_{10} \leq 0$$